I Cannot Reach You

 I Cannot Reach You (君には届かない。, Kimi ni wa Todokanai) is a Japanese manga series written and illustrated by Mika.
 It began serialization on Media Factory's Pixiv Comic-based Gene Pixiv website in November 2018.
 An 8-episode live-action television drama adaptation aired from September to November 2023.

+Synopsis

+Yamato and Kakeru are childhood friends.
+Yamato excels academically and is considered attractive, while Kakeru's grades are barely average and his appearance is considered ordinary.
+Despite being childhood friends, Kakeru only thinks of Yamato as a "great person."
+Unbeknownst to Kakeru, Yamato has strong romantic feelings for him.